haskus/haskus-manual/source/system/programming/graphics/tutorial/human_vision.rst

 Long story short, a screen doesn't have to be able to produce every frequency of the visible spectrum to reproduce colors: it just has to produce 3 of them to trigger each kind of cone at a different level.
-Typically a color is reproduced by a screen by combining different amount of red, green and blue lights which roughly correspond to each cone response peak.
+Typically a screen produces color by combining different amount of red, green and blue lights which roughly correspond to each cone response peak.

 Spatial integration
 -------------------